MicrosoftDocs/architecture-center/docs/example-scenario/iot/smart-places-content.md

 - Interior and exterior spaces
 - Personal experiences with surroundings

 Smart places can include buildings, college or corporate campuses, stadiums, and cities.
-They provide value by:

-- Helping property owners, facility managers, and occupants operate and maintain spaces
-- Making spaces more efficient, cost effective, comfortable, and productive
+These environments provide value by helping property owners, facility managers, and occupants operate and maintain sites.
+Smart places also make spaces more efficient, cost effective, comfortable, and productive.

-These environments work by digitally modeling the spaces and compiling relevant data.
+Smart spaces digitally model spaces and compile relevant data.
 From that data, you can derive insights on how people, places, and devices are connected.

 This article outlines a solution for smart spaces.
 Azure Digital Twins forms the core of the architecture by modeling the environment.
 The managed IoT service Azure IoT Hub and the analytics service Azure Data Explorer also play significant roles.

 ## Business outcomes

 In this example solution, a large commercial real estate owner is digitally transforming its office property.
 This improvement combines legacy facilities-management data with new features and technologies including:

 - Occupancy sensing
 - Café queue optimization
 - Parking
 - Shuttle services

-This effort requires integrating *brownfield*, or legacy, devices and modern IoT devices that monitor the physical space.
+This effort requires integrating *brownfield*, or legacy, devices and modern Internet of Things (IoT) devices that monitor the physical space.
 The brownfield devices communicate through common building transports such as BACnet and Modbus.

 The company's goals include: